royhills/arp-scan/README.md

 Code on the `master` branch has been tested, so that is what the vast majority of people should use.
 If you use github branches from a pull request, please note that:

  - The code is experimental until it gets merged into `master` (but there's still pretty good checks so if it says `All checks have passed`/`This branch has no conflicts with the base branch` then you're fairly safe providing you've read the pull request comments).
- - I may rebase the branch to master if there are no other contributors (if it's my PR and no one else has contributed to it.
+ - I may rebase the branch to master if there are no other contributors (if it's my PR and no one else has contributed to it).
 That's what `royhills forced-pushed ...` means if you see it.